The following professionals lent their expertise to this article:

 Healthcare Education

-(AMA) First established in 1847, the AMA is the largest association of medical students and working professionals in the country.
-It supports its members through events and continuing education efforts.
-It also sponsors several highly influential publications in healthcare education. - Healthcare Education Association
+The AMA is the largest association of medical students and working medical professionals in the nation.
+It supports its members through events and continuing education efforts and sponsors several highly influential publications in healthcare education.

-Based in Madison, Wisconsin, the Healthcare Education Association is a professional organization for healthcare students and educators.
-It promotes evidence-based care and education through conferences, mailing lists, and patient guides. - Hispanic-Serving Health Professions Schools
+The HEA is a professional organization for healthcare students and educators that promotes evidence-based care and education through conferences, mailing lists, and patient guides.

 This organization supports Area Health Education Centers at the national-level by advertising employment opportunities and offering training experiences.
 It hosts a comprehensive job board, engages in advocacy efforts in healthcare, and develops curricula for healthcare students.